 John 15:9 continues, “As the father has loved me, so have I loved you.
 Now remain in my love.”
 Now, my friend, I know what it is like to walk the rocky paths of a difficult marriage.
 I understand the loneliness, the desperation, the frustrations.
 But I also know what it’s like to have a wonderful, fulfilling, romantic, awesome marriage.

 My husband is basically the same man today as he was when things were not so good.
 God has worked on his heart and made some changes in him.
+He is now a great husband.
 But nothing I’ve ever done had the power to change him.